-Question: I own stock which became worthless last year.
+Question: I own stock that became worthless last year.
 Is this a bad debt?
 How do I report my loss?

 If you own securities, including stocks, and they become totally worthless, you have a capital loss but not a deduction for bad debt.
 A stock or other security is treated as becoming totally worthless when it has no value and you must abandon it.
 To abandon a security, you must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for it.

-- Treated as though they were capital assets sold or exchanged on the last day of the tax year.
+- Treat worthless securities as though they were capital assets sold or exchanged on the last day of the tax year.

 - Report worthless securities on Form 8949 (PDF), Part I, line 1, or Part II, line 3, whichever applies.
 Indicate this as a worthless security deduction by writing "Worthless" in the applicable column of Form 8949.

 - Tax Topic 453, Bad Debt Deduction